5. Cyphal PWM node

 Step 5.
 Parameters configuration

-The following parameters must be configured through the register interface:
+The following parameters must be configured via the register interface:

 • pwm* registers,

-The value of id register must be unique within the network.
+The value of uavcan.node.id register must be unique within the network.
+By default it is 50.
 It must be withing the range [1; 126].

-The register value of ttl_ms must be at least twice more than the setpoint period.
+The register value of pwm.ttl_ms must be at least twice more than the setpoint period!
+The default value is 500 ms, that should be good for mist of the application.

-Since right now the setpoint type is Vector4, pwm*_ch registers supports values from 0 to 3.
+Since right now the setpoint type is Vector31, pwm*.ch registers supports values from 0 to 30.
 Other values will configure the corresponded pwm pin to the default state.
-For ESC it is preferred to have min values as 1000, max value as 2000 and default as 1000.
-For servo these values might be anything within the range [1000, 2000].
-It is up to up.

 Step 6.
 Control the node